jungho/k8s-bootcamp/security/README.md

 See this this [blog post on k8s.io](http://blog.kubernetes.io/2017/10/enforcing-network-policies-in-kubernetes.html) for more info on Network Policies.
 See also the excellent [Network Policy Recipes](https://github.com/ahmetb/kubernetes-network-policy-recipes) for some in-depth examples of policies.

+### Network Policies on AKS ###

+As AKS is a managed Kubernetes service you do not have means of configuring the master nodes beyond the capabilities exposed by az cli e.g. you do not have access to the master nodes directly.
+Furthermore, today, AKS supports on the kubenet and Azure CNI network plugins and neither supports network policies.
+Support for the Calico plugin is coming but in the meantime, you will need to use [kube-router](https://github.com/cloudnativelabs/kube-router).
+Kube-router is an open source project that enables you to enforce network policty without a CNI that supports it.
+It is deployed as a Daemonset (hence on every node) and leverages native Linux kernel features.
+See this excellent blog for how to get kube-router deployed on AKS.  https://www.techdiction.com/2018/06/02/enforcing-network-policies-using-kube-router-on-aks/

 ## pod.spec.securityContext ##

 The pod specification enables you to set security constraints at the pod level (applies to all containers) and at the container level.